VidAmerica

-VidAmerica also offered other video products (such as blank video tapes) and services (such as film-to-tape transfers).
-According to VidAmerica president Al Markim, the rental market's hottest sellers are then-new movies, sports blockbusters, "and the kind of material you can't see on free TV, like Oh Calcutta!".
-The company even did offer a few soft-porn adult movies like Emanuelle in Bangkok, despite Markim's insistence that VidAmerica will never market hard-core pornography or X-rated films.
+VidAmerica also offered other video products (such as blank videotapes) and services (such as film-to-tape transfers).
+According to VidAmerica president Al Markim, the rental market's hottest sellers were then-new movies, sports blockbusters, "and the kind of material you can't see on free TV, like Oh Calcutta!".
+The company even did offer a few soft-porn adult movies like Emanuelle in Bangkok, despite Markim's insistence that VidAmerica would never market hard-core pornography or X-rated films.

 In 1983, VidAmerica signed a pact with Vestron Video, in which Vestron would handle exclusive US distribution, marketing and sales of all releases from the former.
 These duties for VidAmerica's releases were later handled by Vestron's Lightning Video subsidiary.
+In 1987, it broke off from Vestron, and launched its own home video distribution banner.

 In 1986, the company was purchased by a consortium controlled by billionaire investor Ronald O. Perelman called Compact Video (his holdings also included Revlon, Four Star International, and New World Entertainment).
 The acquisitions of the company and Four Star were Compact Video's attempts to restructure the debts of Perelman's MacAndrews & Forbes (which owns 40% of Compact), with a combined revenue of $50 million for Compact, Four Star and VidAmerica.
 Unfortunately, it didn't generate as much as Perelman's other assets since most of Compact's other revenue came from acquiring a drugstore chain, so a few years after that, it had to be liquidated, with VidAmerica being split from the company as an independent again, but still under Perelman's ownership.
-In 1992, VidAmerica ceased operations with the closing of Vestron, which had been its agent for nine years, and president Al Markim sold the VidAmerica library of some 150 titles to Sterling Entertainment/United American Video Corporation.
+In 1992, VidAmerica ceased operations, and president Al Markim sold the VidAmerica library of some 150 titles to Sterling Entertainment/United American Video Corporation.